The Insurance and Reinsurance Law Review: France

 General rules of interpretation

-However, judges should only interpret contracts when their terms are unclear or ambiguous,13 otherwise they risk being overturned upon appeal;14 this principle also applies to the pre-contractual questionnaire submitted by the insurer to the policyholder (and the policyholder's answers thereto).15
+However, judges should only interpret contracts when they are unclear or ambiguous,13 otherwise they risk being overturned upon appeal;14 this principle also applies to the pre-contractual questionnaire submitted by the insurer to the policyholder (and the policyholder's answers thereto).15

-Furthermore, contracts are to be interpreted in their entirety, and clauses are not to be read independently from one another; similarly, contracts that concern the same operation should not be interpreted independently from one another, but together.19
+Furthermore, contracts are to be interpreted in their entirety and clauses are not to be read independently from one another.20

-Regarding the case of exclusion clauses, Article L113-1 of the IC provides that these must be 'express and limited', failing which the insurer would be unable to enforce the clause and would have to cover the loss.20 They must also appear very clearly in the policy, as per Article L112-4 of the IC.21 Any exclusion clause that requires interpretation is necessarily found not to comply with Article L113-1 of the IC22 and will, therefore, be deemed unenforceable.
+The IC provides that exclusion clauses must be 'express and limited', failing which the insurer would be unable to enforce the clause and would have to cover the loss.21 They must also appear very clearly in the policy.22 Any exclusion clause that requires interpretation is automatically deemed unenforceable.

 Incorporation of terms and types of terms in insurance contracts

 Insurance contracts must be written in French and in clear print.
-They must also comply with the requirements of Articles L112-4, L113-15 et seq. and R112-1 of the IC, which respectively provide that the policy must indicate:
+They must also comply with the requirements of the IC, which provide that the policy must indicate:

-- the nature of the insured risks, the starting point and period of coverage and the policy limit;
+- the nature of the insured risks, the coverage period and the policy limits;

-- the duration of the contract and the terms applicable to termination; and
+- the duration of the contract and the terms regarding termination; and

-- the duration of the mutual undertakings made by the parties, the terms of tacit renewal of the policy, the policyholder's duty to disclose, and the two-year limitation period for insurance claims and the causes of interruption of that period.24
+- the duration of the mutual undertakings made by the parties, the terms of tacit renewal of the policy, the policyholder's duty to disclose and the two-year limitation period for insurance claims and means to interrupt it.23

 Warranties, conditions precedent and conditions

-The policy may stipulate that the contract will only enter into force once certain conditions precedent are satisfied by the insured, such as, for instance, the payment of the first premium.25
+The policy may stipulate that the contract will only enter into force once certain conditions precedent are satisfied by the insured, such as, for instance, the payment of the first premium.24

 The policy may also contain coverage conditions, which should be distinguished from conditions precedent.
 If these conditions are not satisfied during a certain period of the insurance contract's life, coverage will not be owed for that particular period.
-Conversely, as soon as the condition in question is satisfied again, coverage would be available from that date onwards.
-These types of conditions are common, for instance, in relation to coverage for breaking and entering or theft,26 where policies will often provide that coverage may only be owed under the contract if certain security measures are maintained at all times (such as the presence of a working alarm system).
-Though they may sometimes lead to the same results, coverage conditions are distinct from exclusion clauses and are not, therefore, subject to the obligations of being written in bold characters or drafted in an 'express and limited fashion'.27
+Conversely, when the condition in question is satisfied again, coverage would be available from that date onwards.
+These types of conditions are common, for instance, in relation to coverage for breaking and entering or theft,25 where policies will often provide that coverage is subject to security measures being maintained at all times (such as the presence of a working alarm system).

 iv Intermediaries and the role of the broker

-Insurance intermediaries that distribute insurance or reinsurance coverage on a principal or secondary basis must meet the integrity and professional qualification requirements set out in Articles L512-4 and L512-5 of the IC.
-For instance, insurance intermediaries must not have been convicted of certain offences.
-As far as professional qualifications are concerned, brokers need to meet certain requirements pursuant to Article R512-9 of the IC (i.e., two to four years of professional experience devoted to the production or management of insurance contracts, or a specified minimum level of higher education) or receive 150 hours of training.28 In any event, brokers must have at least 15 hours of training per year.29 They must also carry professional-liability and financial-bond insurance.30 They can incur various sanctions, ranging from fines to imprisonment, for breach of statutory requirements, such as not being registered.31
+Insurance intermediaries that distribute insurance or reinsurance coverage on a principal or secondary basis must meet the integrity and professional qualification requirements set out in the IC.
+They must also carry professional-liability and financial-bond insurance.26 They can incur various sanctions, ranging from fines to imprisonment, for breach of these requirements.27

 Brokers and insurance companies are also bound by brokerage customs and industry practice.
 Legal commentators are, however, divided and cautious about their qualification as a rule of law and their possible enforcement by or against a third party.